roy-ganz/toql/guide/src/derive/merges.md

 # Merge
-A struct can also contain a collection of another struct.
+A struct can also contain a collection of other structs.
 Since this cannot be done directly in SQL Toql will execute multiple queries and merge the results afterwards.

 ```rust
 struct User {